 When Sarah and Mike Hudnall bought a renovated townhouse in Brooklyn’s Clinton Hill neighborhood, they were thrilled to finally have a backyard.
 But they knew it needed lots of work.
-They wanted the long, skinny space–typical of New York City backyards–to serve many functions: providing space for cooking, for hanging out, for growing things, and for the kids (aged 10 and 4) to play.
+They wanted the long, skinny space–typical of New York City backyards–to serve many functions: providing space for cooking, for hanging out, for growing things, and for their kids to play.
 Sean Lewis and Jesse Terzi, partners in Brooklyn’s New Eco Landscapes, got the job done in four weeks.

 Photography by Douglas Lyle Thompson for Gardenista.